 Let me tell you, that people do care.
 One in four couples will experience baby loss of some kind.
 The chances are that they know someone who has lost a child, or has experienced this tragedy themselves.
 They might struggle to react, or know what to say, but that’s quite natural.
 They might feel awkward, but they know that you are feeling even more uncomfortable.

 So should we use this question – or indeed the ‘have you got children’ question?
 I’m wary and aware of the difficulty of this question.
 I don’t think we should stop using it, but I think we need to be prepared for the range of answers.

 There are a lot of charities and organisations out there who want to support people who have experienced baby loss.
 People who have been there and know the pain want to support you.

-I didn’t come across The DadsNet until after Phoebe had been born (we saw Al mentioned in the program for the Tommy’s Awards in 2017).
+I didn’t come across The Dadsnet until after Phoebe had been born (we saw Al mentioned in the programme for the Tommy’s Awards in 2017).
 I’m grateful for how open Al and Jen have been about their journey.
 Having people open and willing to talk about miscarriage helps me feel more confident in doing so too.

 Baby Loss Awareness Week ends on 15 October which is International Pregnancy & Infant Loss Remembrance Day.
 People around the world light a candle or candles at 7pm local time in memory of the baby or babies they have lost.